 In December 2016 a review was undertaken of the monitoring network and as Town Street is often used as a 'rat run' in rush hour to avoid the A52 a decision was made to monitor at this location.

-The new site started in January 2017 and the exact location was picked as the street is narrowed due to residents parking outside their properties, which tends to cause a 'bottle neck' situation in rush hour (See Appendix G for the Map identifying the monitoring location).
-The siting of the tube has been choosen so that it is parallel with the façade of a nearby residential property as there were no suitable downpipes to attach it to the façade of the property.
+Therefore, in January 2017 a site location was picked where the street is narrowed due to residents parking outside their properties, which tends to cause a 'bottle neck' situation in rush hour.
+The siting of the tube was chosen so that it is parallel with the façade of a nearby residential property, as there were no suitable downpipes to attach it to the façade of the property.